 - Market renters are excluded.

-There is strong national support for low-income energy efficiency
+There is national support for low-income energy efficiency

 Source: Polling: Canadians support low-income energy efficiency, Efficiency Canada

-The US has had a national low-income energy efficiency program in place since the 1970s
+The United States have had a national low-income energy efficiency program in place since the 1970s

-The Weatherization Assistance Program has provided no-cost energy-saving upgrades to 7 million low-income households.
+The Weatherization Assistance Program has provided energy-saving upgrades at no-cost to 7 million low-income households.
 The benefits go beyond lower energy bills:

 - Reduced 1 million+ metric tons of C02 every year